Come and see the wonders of God; his acts for humanity are awe-inspiring. (Psalm 66:5 CSB)

 I wasn’t happy about having to walk to work, but the family was short a vehicle and our schedules just didn’t match up.
 It wasn’t really a big deal.
 The office was just a mile and half away and I needed the exercise.
 It was a crisp fall morning, so there was really no excuse.

 My grumbling spirit soon gave way to amazement.
-Suddenly, my eyes were open.
+Suddenly, my eyes were opened.

 I WAS DISCOVERING WONDER AGAIN!

-I saw so many things at three miles an hour I would have never seen at 55mph.
-Like the intricate flower bed along the side of Betty’s house with lush flowers in bunches that almost looked like the florist had designed the plantings.
-The gentle “S” the creek formed as it flowed around the Anderson’s back yard with pockets of still water where frogs lived and skeeters dashed on the water’s surface.
-And the drawn curtains at Old Joe’s house, where he withdrew away to live in his world of distrust.
+I saw so many things at three miles an hour I would have never seen at 55mph!
+There was the intricate flower bed along the side of Betty’s house with lush flowers in bunches that almost looked like the florist had designed the plantings, the gentle “S” the creek formed as it flowed around the Anderson’s back yard with pockets of still water where frogs lived and skeeters dashed on the water’s surface, and the drawn curtains at Old Joe’s house, where he withdrew to live in his world of distrust.

 I saw old cars peeking out of backyards, resident cats that lurked in windowsills, and a small snake sunning on a driveway.

 I had driven the route a thousand times, and there were so many things I had just overlooked.
-The lesson of speeding by details isn’t lost on me today.
+The lesson of speeding past details isn’t lost on me today.

 There is so much I’ve missed in life.